WeblateOrg/weblate/docs/admin/upgrade.rst

 * Rate limiting configuration has been changed, please see :ref:`rate-limit`.
 * Microsoft Terminology machine translation was moved to separate module and now requires ``zeep`` module.
 * Weblate now uses Celery for several background tasks.
-There are new dependencies and settings because of this, see :ref:`celery`.
+There are new dependencies and settings because of this.
+You should also run Celery worker as standalone process.
+See :ref:`celery` for more information.
 * There are several changes in :file:`settings_example.py`, most notable Celery configuration and middleware changes, please adjust your settings accordingly.

 .. seealso:: :ref:`generic-upgrade-instructions`